Frequently Asked Questions

 All students should register online through the SRM.
 Within there is a Finance section that has to be completed.
 If you are paying your tuition fees directly to the University you can make the payment in full by credit/debit card online or you can make an initial payment and set up a two or five-payment plan.
 Please note that the two payment plan is only available for full time undergraduate students.

-Full time PGCE students starting in 2018/19 can take out a full or partial loan to cover the fees which in this academic year will be £9,250.
+Full time PGCE students can take out a full or partial loan to cover the fees which in this academic year will be £9,250.
 You will need to apply either through an application form or online to Student Finance England and this should be completed as early as possible.

 Channel Island and Isle of Man students need to apply through their local Government departments as separate arrangements are applicable to them.